MarkHooijkaas/savv/README.md

 ```

 ## Goals
-* work well with version control system like git
+- work well with version control system like git
-* be able to edit a file with several secret values
+- be able to edit a file with several secret values
-* automatically generate new passwords
+- automatically generate new passwords
+- easily reversibly decrypt to edit secrets, while keeping unchanged secrets unchanged

+The last part is tricky.
+If one would just decrypt the file, edit it and re-encrypt, the re-encryption would change the encrypted result even if the secret is unchanged.
+This is not desirable for version control systems like git.